 Employers, especially those with safety-sensitive work environments, should seek the advice of knowledgeable and experienced occupational health experts to properly evaluate the influence of impairment on work performance and facilitate accommodations.
 Horizon Occupational Health Solutions, a part of the Medisys Health Group, works with clients to understand the potential impact of marijuana on the workplace and determine how marijuana may impact an employee’s ability to safely do their job.

-Got wellness questions?
-We've got answers. email@example.com
+Got questions?
+We've got answers.
+Contact us at email@example.com

 - Els, C., Marijuana and the Workplace.
 The Canadian Journal of Addiction 2016.
 7(4): p.
 5-7.

 - World_Health_Organization, The health and social effects of nonmedical cannabis use, M.R.a.V.P.
 Wayne Hall, Editor.
 2016. p.
 95.

 - United_Nations_Office_on_Drugs_and_Crime, World Drug Report 2016.
 2016: New York.

 - Canadian_Centre_on_Substance_Use_and_Addiction, Canadian Drug Summary Cannabis.
 2017, Canadian Centre on Substance Use and Addiction: Ottawa, ONT.

 - Government_of_Canada, Drugs and Health Products.
 2017, Government of Canada: Ottawa.